 How to Contribute to the Conservation Legacy

-Every visitor and citizen has a role to play in ensuring Yellowstone remains a sanctuary for wildlife.
+Every visitor and citizen can play a vital role in supporting Yellowstone’s conservation legacy and ensuring the park remains a sanctuary for its iconic wildlife.

 Practice Responsible Recreation

-• Give Wildlife Space: Stay at least 100 yards away from bears and wolves (the length of a football field) and 25 yards from bison, elk, and all other wildlife.
-Use binoculars and telephoto lenses.
+• Give Wildlife Space: Always maintain a safe distance—at least 100 yards from bears and wolves, and 25 yards from bison, elk, and other wildlife.
+Use binoculars and telephoto lenses to observe animals without disturbing them.

-• Pack It In, Pack It Out: Never leave food or trash behind.
-Human food habituates animals, leading to aggressive behavior and mandatory euthanasia.
+• Pack It In, Pack It Out: Never leave food, trash, or scented items behind.
+Human food habituates wildlife, often leading to aggressive behavior and the necessity of euthanasia to protect public safety.

-• Stay on Trails: Skipping trails damages fragile thermal features and habitat.
+• Stay on Designated Trails: Avoid shortcutting or wandering off paths, which damages fragile thermal features and sensitive habitats critical to many species.

 Support Conservation Organizations

-Non-profits provide critical funding that the federal budget cannot always cover.
-Consider donating to or volunteering with the Yellowstone Forever Institute or the Greater Yellowstone Coalition.
-These organizations fund the research, education, and land acquisition efforts that keep the ecosystem intact.
+Non-profit organizations provide essential funding and advocacy that complement federal conservation efforts.
+Consider donating to or volunteering with groups such as the Yellowstone Forever Institute or the Greater Yellowstone Coalition.
+These organizations support scientific research, educational outreach, land protection, and restoration projects that sustain the ecosystem’s health.

 Advocate for Public Lands and Climate Policy

-The greatest threat to wildlife exists outside the park boundaries.
-Supporting policies that address climate change, fund the Land and Water Conservation Fund (LWCF), and maintain strong protections under the ESA is vital for the long-term survival of Yellowstone’s iconic species.
-Informed voters and engaged citizens are the most powerful force for conservation.
+The greatest threats to Yellowstone’s wildlife frequently arise outside park boundaries.
+Supporting policies that address climate change mitigation, fund the Land and Water Conservation Fund (LWCF), and uphold strong protections under the ESA is critical for maintaining habitat connectivity and species viability.
+Engaged, informed citizens and voters can influence public policy to safeguard public lands and biodiversity for future generations.

 Conclusion: A Living Laboratory for the Future

-Yellowstone’s wildlife conservation story is one of profound success and persistent challenge.
-From the near-total annihilation of bison to the triumphant return of wolves, the park illustrates the power of dedicated science, strong legislation, and public will.
-The future of the GYE depends on our ability to coexist with wildlife, adapt to a rapidly changing climate, and maintain the ecological integrity of this irreplaceable landscape.
-It remains a living laboratory for the entire world, teaching us how to better care for the natural systems upon which all life depends.
+Yellowstone’s wildlife conservation story exemplifies both monumental success and ongoing challenges.
+From the near-extirpation of bison and wolves to their triumphant recovery, the park serves as a global model of how dedicated science, robust legislation, and public commitment can restore ecological balance.
+The future of the Greater Yellowstone Ecosystem hinges on our collective ability to coexist with wildlife, adapt to rapid environmental changes, and preserve the ecological integrity of this irreplaceable landscape.
+As a living laboratory, Yellowstone continues to teach the world invaluable lessons on stewardship and the intricate interdependencies of natural systems that sustain all life.